Click on a recipe below to go straight to it:

 This recipe is so yummy that even meat eaters devour it on sight.
 It’s nearly but not quite vegan [it has one egg to bind it] but it’s possible it may bind without the egg if you squish it together hard but I have not tried it yet.
 Oops !
 It also has some butter in it, but you can substitute oil for this if you want.

 Method: Rinse the lentils and then cook in the stock according to the pack instructions.
-It will probably need to boil for around 10 minutes and then simmer for another 30 minutes or so.
+It will probably need to boil for around 10 minutes and then simmer for another 30 minutes or so, add more water if it starts to dry out. .
 Then drain them and put to one side.
 Blend the onion, celery and the garlic for a couple of seconds until they are roughly chopped and cook it gently in the oil and butter in a fair sized saucepan for a few minutes.
 Roughly mince the carrot, red pepper and mushrooms and add them to the pan and give it a stir and continue to cook until most of the liquid has evaporated.
 This may take around 20 minutes or so, you may need to stir it on occasion to prevent it sticking to the bottom of the pan.
 Squirt in a small amount of tomato puree – not too much as it makes the nut roast too sweet, then stir in the breadcrumbs, the chopped nuts, plenty of pepper, some salt, the chopped parsley and the paprika.
 The mix should be pretty dry.
 You can taste it at this stage and adjust seasoning.
-Add the egg into the mix and stir it well to bind it all together.
+Let the mixture cool down and then stir a beaten eggy into the mix to bind it all together.
 Pour and press the whole lot into a 1.5 litre loaf tin which you have greased and lined with baking parchment.
 Make sure the parchment overhangs the tin as it helps when removing it when it has been baked.
 You can allow it to cool if you want before baking it in the oven at 1800C for about 50 minutes – 1 hour.
 I tend to have it covered in tin foil for the first 20 minutes or so.
 You want the cooked nut roast to be nicely browned on the top.
 When it is cooked remove it carefully from the tin and cut it into slices.
 Serve with veggies of your choice and Yorkshire pud and Gruntie’s Mushroom Gravy [see recipe below].
 If you have any left over it freezes very well.

 Gruntie’s Nut Wellington